The Best EMS Gear For EMTs and Paramedics

 7. Note Pads

-Pocket notepads are essential to patient care.
-EMTs use notepads to record vitals and other notes about a scene that they will then record into their run reports.
-All weather notepads are very helpful because they are water resistant.
+All-weather notepads are very helpful because they are water-resistant.
 It is not imperative that an EMT uses an all-weather notepad.
 Cheap notepads work just as well.
 Only make sure that the pad fits into your pocket.

 8. Extra Pens